 Open up any communication channels that is available and relevant to your business, whether it is a phone based customer care, a website that able to handle their feedbacks, email communication or social media where you can evaluate their comments.

-The key is to be focused specifically on what your customers are saying about you.
+The key is to focus on what your customers are saying about you.

 All these feedbacks will come in the form of criticism, which many businesses avoid.
 But if it can be converted into benefits, why must it be avoided?